 Enter the Program Assignment Code (PAC), which is most correct, from the list of values.
 If the PAC on your assignment is not listed, discuss with your supervisor or FACTS Lead User.

 Enter the complete reason for collection giving the suspected violation, compliance program guidance manual, and analysis desired.
 Identify any interdistrict, regional, headquarters initiated, assignment document(s) in sufficient detail so the document can be located, if necessary.
 If the sample was collected during an inspection to document violations found, state that and indicate the date of inspection.
 See IOM exhibits 4-1 and 4-16.

 Enter any remarks you feel are necessary.
 Describe any special circumstances.
 If a 704(d) [21 U.S.C.
-374(d)] letter is indicated, include the name and title of the most responsible person at the firm to which the letter should be addressed.
+374(d)] letter is indicated, include the name, title and the telephone/fax number of the most responsible person at the firm to which the letter should be addressed.
 If the sample is an in-transit sample, state the sample was collected in-transit, from whom sampled (e.g. driver and carrier firm), and where sampled.
 If the dealer firm is a consumer, the name and address of the consumer should be entered in the Collection Remarks field, and the consumer's state in the State field.
 You may use a "CR Continuation Sheet", FDA 464a if you need more space.

 Your name should appear here by default.